 For Official Text, info, status Check Official HR 1044 bill text on Congress.gov

-What is the Current Status of HR 1044 Bill ?
+News Updates, Current Status of HR 1044 Bill :

 What are the next steps for HR 1044 Bill ?

-The next steps are to go through similar process in Senate, there will be debate and voting.
-The high level process is that, it will be referred to a Senate committee and then goes to the floor for debate and voting in senate and then to be signed by president.
+The typical next steps are to go through similar process in Senate, there will be debate and voting.
+The high level process is that, it is now referred to a Senate Judiciary committee as per latest September 17th update and then goes to the floor for debate and voting in senate and then to be signed by president.
 Thought this sounds simple it has a long way to go.
 It has to be passed in the same form, to make it further, if any changes, then again it comes back…

 What are the Chances for H4 1044 Bill to become law or pass in Senate, get signed by president ?